Biying Wu-Ouyang

 News

-• [2025-01]: Happy chinese new year! excited to publish a new article in JMCQ again! this article is about Internet Freedom and Social Media’s Political Consequences Among Six Asian Societies. https://doi.org/10.1177/10776990241313183
+• [2025-01]: Excited to publish a new article in JMCQ again! this article is about Internet Freedom and Social Media’s Political Consequences Among Six Asian Societies. https://doi.org/10.1177/10776990241313183

 • [2024-12]: So honored to collaborate with great scholars and publish a work in SMS about consumptive news feed curation.
 Asymmetric Consumptive News Feed Curation?
 Examining How Perceived News Feed Performance Influences Boosting and Limiting Curation on Facebook - Shuning Lu, Biying Wu-Ouyang, Hsuan-Ting Chen, 2024